Colorado Spine Patient Portal iOS Mobile 0 → 1

 Built to scale beyond this engagement

-A system built to outlast the project
+A system built to

 The component library, brand board, and token structure were designed for clear collaboration at scale.

-Color system — 15+ tokens
+Color system

-Visual language — Do / Don't
+Do / Don't documented

 Explicit rules for teal usage, corner radius, indicators, and type weight hierarchy.
+No ambiguity about how the system should behave.

-What was delivered
+What was delivered.

 What I'd do differently